15 Top-Rated Day Trips from Barcelona

 Other important religious monuments include the Convento de Sant Domènec, a Franciscan convent built in 1567, and the Iglesia de La Pietat, a beautiful 17th-century Baroque church.

 Visitors seeking overnight accommodations can choose the luxurious Parador de Vic-Sau.
 Surrounded by lush forests in the Osona district, this four-star resort hotel overlooks the Sau Reservoir and the Guillerias Mountains.
-Plush guest rooms, a gastronomic restaurant, and a lovely garden with an outdoor swimming pool ensure a pampering experience.
+Plush guest rooms, a traditional restaurant that serves Catalan cuisine, a pleasant outdoor terrace, and a lovely garden with an outdoor swimming pool ensure a pampering experience.

 For those who prefer organized excursions, the Medieval Towns Small Group Day Trip from Barcelona is a good choice.
-This 11-hour excursion combines a tour of Vic's cathedral and the mountain village of Queralbs with outdoor activities such as hiking, horseback riding, or boating.
+This 11-hour excursion combines a tour of Vic's cathedral and the mountain village of Queralbs in the Pyrenees with the chance to participate in outdoor activities such as hiking, horseback riding, or boating.

 Accommodation: Where to Stay in Vic